Hispanic

 Hispanic is defined federally as an ethnicity, not a race.
 Census surveys pair the question 'Hispanic or Latino?' separately from race questions; respondents identify as 'Hispanic or Latino' or 'non-Hispanic or Latino' independently of racial identification.

-The 'ethnicity, not race' construction shapes a lot of US data infrastructure — surveys, demographic reporting, eligibility forms.
+The 'ethnicity, not race' construction shapes a lot of U.S. data infrastructure — surveys, demographic reporting, eligibility forms.
 Important when writing about data, because conflating Hispanic with a racial category misreads what the underlying numbers measure.
 Hispanic respondents can identify as any race (Black, white, Indigenous, Asian, multiracial).

 View source →